DevExpress-Examples/out-of-maintenance-How-to-validate-appointment-items-on-adding-or-editing-them-in-SchedulerControl/Readme.md

 </dxsch:SchedulerControl.TimeRegionItems>
 ```

-The validation logic is implemented in the **SchedulerValidationService** class - a [DialogService](https://docs.devexpress.com/WPF/17467/mvvm-framework/services/predefined-set/dialog-services/dialogservice) class descendant.
-If a certain appointment(-s) intersects the lunch time, this descendant displays a dialog window and allows an end user to cancel changes either in all appointments or only in the problematic appointments.
-It's also possible to click the **Ignore** button and changes in these appointments will be saved:
+The validation logic is implemented in the **SchedulerValidationService** class which is a [DialogService](https://docs.devexpress.com/WPF/17467/mvvm-framework/services/predefined-set/dialog-services/dialogservice) class descendant.
+If an appointment intersects the lunch time, the Scheduler displays a dialog window and allows the user to cancel changes either in all appointments or only in the conflicted appointments.
+Users can also click the **Ignore** button to override validation and save changes:

 ```cs